 Harvesting and Storing Your Homegrown Vegetables

-Finally, once your vegetables are ripe, it’s time to harvest them!
+To wrap up, once your vegetables are ripe, it’s time to harvest them!
 Harvest when they are fully matured but before they become too old.
 Make sure to handle them gently so as not to damage them.
 Store your homegrown veggies properly to extend their shelf life.
 For example, root vegetables like carrots should be stored in cool, dark places while leafy greens do better in plastic bags in the refrigerator.

-In conclusion, starting a vegetable garden can be a fun and rewarding experience.
+To wrap up, starting a vegetable garden can be a fun and rewarding experience.
 By following our tips and tricks, you can increase your chances of having a successful garden.
 Happy gardening!